druxt/demo-api.druxtjs.org/README.md

 * If any steps fail, you're safe to rerun from any point.
 Starting again from the beginning will just reconfirm the changes.

+Now jump to the section below about Druxt setup.

 ## Local environment setup - Lando

 This repository is set up with a `.lando.yml` file, which allows you to use Lando instead of pygmy for your local development environment.